dimagi/commcare-cloud/docs/setup/new_cluster.md

    1. Set the hostname to "control1".

    2. Create a user named "ansible".
+(Your user can be named something else.
+Deploying CommCare HQ will create an "ansible" user if one does not exist.)

    3. When choosing software, select only "SSH Server".